jedi-academy/learn-4711/data/tutorials/ci-todo09.md

 Hmm - the new button shows up below the pagination nav ... a styling error to fix.
+It looks ugly, on its own line, but we're not designers, right?

 ##9.2 Make the Task ID a link

 We have a view fragment to show a single item in the task list, `oneitem`.
-Let's make a comparable one to show for an owner, the only difference being that the ID should be shown as a link to `Mtce::edit`.
+Let's make a comparable one to show for an owner, the only difference being that the ID should be shown as a link to `Mtce::edit()`.

 Copy `oneitem` to `oneitemx` & fix it: